jafingerhut/osx-spotlight-test/doc/README-test-sequence.md

 # Test results group 2

-On same computer, remained at this version of OSX:

-MacBook Pro running OSX 10.12.6

-but updated to latest version of Microsoft Office for Mac available at the time, which was this:
+On same computer, remained at same version of OSX, but updated to latest version of Microsoft Office for Mac available at the time, shown below:

++ MacBook Pro running OSX 10.12.6
-Microsoft Word for Mac Version 16.14.1 (180613)
++ Microsoft Word for Mac Version 16.14.1 (180613)

 + Try  1: bad results
 + Try  2: bad results, with brief but temporary good results